Cyclamen Persicum (Florist's Cyclamen)

 Whilst your plant is growing, constantly moist soil should be your goal.
 That doesn't mean you should over water or drown your Cyclamen, if you do there is a high risk the tuber will rot.
 Letting the soil dry a little is fine, but it should never be allowed to dry out completely whilst in growth.

-A Cyclamen is probably not the best houseplant to have in your front living room on top of your TV set with a fire roaring nearby
+A Cyclamen is probably not the best houseplant to have in your living room on top of your TV set with a fire roaring nearby

 Humidity

-Most Cyclamen's don't get on well in conditions where the air is dry.
+Most Cyclamens don't get on well in conditions where the air is dry.
 It tends not to be the dry air that's the problem but the often associated warmth that comes with it.

 Feeding

-Never feed a Cyclamen unless it's actually "active" or growing.
 Despite some recommendations, you should not feed or "soak" a Cyclamen tuber with fertiliser at any time.
 Instead feed your plant, if you want to, just before it starts to flower and during the display, this will encourage strong and potentially more blooms.
-Cyclamen with white and pink flowers by JJ Harrison

 A normal houseplant feed is suitable and just a small amount every two or three weeks is enough.
+Never feed a Cyclamen unless it's actually "active" or growing.
+Many owners will over-fertilize dormant plants which can cause damage.

 Temperature

-The majority of Cyclamen's sold are not truly frost hardy.
+The majority of Cyclamens sold are not truly frost hardy.
 Expose them to harsh punishing frost and they will suffer.
 That said, as far as "houseplants" go, the Cyclamen will take a real pounding from the cold before dying off when compared to many others, so could suit a porch for example.

 Repotting

 Repot in August time using a standard potting mix, just before the tuber starts to sprout new leaves.
-If sprouting has just started you can still repot, but if you have fully formed leaves or flowers give it a miss and wait to next year.
+If sprouting has just started you can still repot, but if you have fully formed leaves or flowers give it a miss and wait until next year.

 Propagation